PETERMUTWIRI/Regression_time_series_LP3/README.md

 # Steps

-1. **Data Collection**: The Time series sales data utilized in this project is sourced from various provided databases and files, including a SQL Server database, as well as.csv and files.
+1. **Data Collection**: The Time series sales data utilized in this project is sourced from various provided databases and files, including a SQL Server database consisting of table1,2 and 3, as well as csv files from designated zip files and one drive.
 The dataset encompasses valuable details such as store_nbr,family,sales,onpromotion,test.csv,transaction.csv,sample_submission.csv,stores.csv,oil.csv,holidays_events.csv.
 2. **Data Loading**: The collected data is loaded into the code and transformed into a suitable format for analysis.
 The pyodbc package is used to connect to the SQL Server database and fetch data from the a given table.
 The data from the CSV files is read using the pandas library and concatenated with the SQL data to create a comprehensive dataset.
 3. **Data Evaluation (EDA)**: Exploratory data analysis is performed to gain insights into the dataset.
 This includes summarizing the data, checking for duplicates, handling missing values, and performing visual analyses using the sarima and adf test to check to spot pattern and trends within the given data.
 The pandas, numpy, matplotlib, and seaborn libraries are utilized for data manipulation and visualization.
 4. **Data Processing and Engineering**: The dataset undergoes data processing steps to cleanse and preprocess it.
 These steps involve addressing missing values, transforming categorical variables, and potentially generating new features.
 Techniques from the pandas library are applied to prepare the dataset for subsequent analysis.